UChicagoWebDev/final_project_yvesshum/README.md

   your submission, include a SQL file of commands that can be run to create the database and its tables.
 Start the names of your migration files with [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) datetimes so that graders can run them in order.
-User-uploaded images should be stored in an `uploads` directory and only served to logged-in users.
-(Hint: use cookies).
 - You don't need to implement Slack features not listed here, like @-mentioning users, rich text or the like.
 If you have any questions about what is in scope, please ask on the [course Slack](https://app.slack.com/client/T71CT0472/C02TBJ5BHU2).